AdHoc-Protocol/AdHoc-protocol/README.md

 `[Flags]` attributes Indicates that an [enumeration can be treated as a bit field; that is, a set of flags.](https://learn.microsoft.com/en-us/dotnet/api/system.flagsattribute)

 None-initialized enum fields are automatically assigned integer values.
-If enum has `[Flags]` attribute, generated value, respectively, is **bit flags** like.
+If enum has `[Flags]` attribute, generated value, is a **bit flags** like respectively

-If your constants have non primitive datatype, use static/const field of:
+If your constants have non primitive datatype, use static/const fields optionally:
--  the pack which they logically related.
+-  Of the pack, they are logically related with.
--  `constants set` declared with struct C# construction.
+-  Or the `constants set` declared with struct C# construction.

 enums and  `constants set` are copy on every host and never transfer.